 4. Almond milk

-• Almond milk makes the best alternative especially for those who are intolerant to lactose or soy.
-It is prepared from grounded almonds and water.
+- Almond milk during pregnancy is a great alternative, especially for those intolerant to lactose or soy.
+It is made with ground almonds and water.

 5. Oat milk

-• The main dietary fiber that oat milk has is beta-glucan.
-Beta-glucan is believed to possess nutraceuticaliXFood or supplements that provide medical or health benefits. properties that help maintain blood glucose levels.
-It is also known to have hypocholesterolemiciXLow level of cholesterol in the blood. effects.
+- The main dietary fiber that oat milk has is beta-glucan.
+Beta-glucan is believed to possess nutraceuticaliFood or supplements that provide medical or health benefits. properties that help maintain blood glucose levels.
+It is also known to have hypocholesterolemiciLow level of cholesterol in the blood. effects.

 6. Coconut milk